 • Wearing ill-fitting shoes – Our footwear choices can have a big impact on our feet, depending on how they fit and distribute pressure.

-• Viruses, fungi, bacteria or infections – Warts, athlete’s foot and fungal nail infections are all examples of infectious diseases that can lead to foot pain.
+• Viruses, fungi, bacteria or infections – Warts, athlete’s foot (a form of ringworm) and fungal nail infections are all examples of infectious diseases that can lead to foot pain.

 • Arthritis – Our feet and ankles have many joints – and all of them could be prone to developing arthritis.
 Arthritis can lead to daily pain for some, and be related to old injuries, bone spurs, normal wear and tear, and more.